GATECH-EIC/ViTALiTy/README.md

 We propose a low-rank and sparse approximation algorithm and accelerator co-design framework dubbed ViTALiTy.

-* ***On the algorithm level***, we propose a linear attention for reducing the computational and memory cost by decoupling the vanilla softmax attention into its corre- sponding “weak” and “strong” Taylor attention maps.
+* ***On the algorithm level***, we propose a linear attention for reducing the computational and memory cost by decoupling the vanilla softmax attention into its corresponding “weak” and “strong” Taylor attention maps.
 Unlike the vanilla attentions, the linear attention in VITALITY generates a global context matrix G by multiplying the keys with the values.
 Then, we unify the low-rank property of the linear attention with a sparse approximation of “strong” attention for training the ViT model.
 Here, the low-rank component of our VITALITY attention captures global information with a linear complexity, while the sparse component boosts the accuracy of linear attention model by enhancing its local feature extraction capacity.

 <p align="center">
 <img src="./figures/ViTALiTY-workflow.png" width="800">